Ryan Williams (American politician)

-Ryan Williams (born June 1, 1973) is an American politician and a Republican member of the Tennessee House of Representatives representing District 42 since January 2011.
+Ryan Williams (born June 1, 1974) is an American politician and a Republican member of the Tennessee House of Representatives representing District 42 since January 2011.
 In 2016, he was elected by his colleagues to serve as the Republican Caucus Chairman.

 Biography

 Williams was born in Kingsport, Tennessee, and was a native of Blountville also with Sullivan County, Tennessee where he graduated from Sullivan Central High School.

-Willaims earned his BS in biology from Carson–Newman College (now Carson–Newman University).
+Williams earned his BS in biology from Carson–Newman College (now Carson–Newman University).
 While in attendance, he was a stand-out athlete on the University's Division II Men's Soccer team.

+In 2023, Williams supported a resolution to expel three Democratic lawmakers from the legislature for violating decorum rules.

+In 2024, Williams and Cookeville state Senator Paul Bailey cosponsored a resolution allowing Tennessee localities to arm public school teachers.
+The measure passed.